 Technology markets move fast.
 Cybersecurity is among the categories evolving most quickly, with vendors and security leaders having to constantly innovate to stay ahead of an increasingly complex threat landscape.
 KuppingerCole Analysts AG has been keeping its finger on the pulse of expanding and sophisticated cybersecurity toolsets, from both the development and the adoption of these technologies accelerated by the advent of the multi-cloud.

-That’s why KuppingerCole Analysts AG has published its first Leadership Compass report covering the rapidly shifting CIEM and dynamic resource entitlement and access management platforms (DREAM) marketplace, helping organizations better understand the solutions that best meet their needs.
+That’s why Kuppingercole has published its first Leadership Compass report covering the rapidly shifting CIEM and dynamic resource entitlement and access management platforms (DREAM) marketplace, helping organizations better understand the solutions that best meet their needs.

 These challenges are widespread, and many security teams are struggling to balance the desire to build at the speed of the cloud—DevOps must be swift and productive to meet deadlines in a hyper-competitive market—with the pressing need to reduce the attack surface against a profusion of standing privileges, disparate control mechanisms across different cloud environments, and a crippling lack of unified visibility.

 Spanning the subcategories of CIEM, PAM, IGA and beyond, the KuppingerCole report carefully considers the different options that CISOs can implement to modernize their access management strategies and overcome these issues.

 A closer look at the top 21 DREAM vendors

 KuppingerCole uses its Leadership Compass criteria to assess the qualities of each vendor, segmenting strengths and weakness across three core categories: product, market and innovation.

 Product: analysis of service features and the overall capabilities of the various services